john-h-kastner/liquid-structures/README.md

 # [Queues](src/Queue/Queue.hs)

 The first and perhaps simplest abstract data type presented in the book is the first-in-first-out queue.
-The first queue implementation, the batched queue, is used as a [case study][4] in the LiquidHaskell tutorial, so I have opted not to reproduce it here.
-I have included two similar queues: the banker's and physicist's queue.

 The interface implemented by each concrete queue provides functions for adding to the end, reading and removing from the front, obtaining an empty queue and testing if a given queue is empty.
 The refinement types for these functions are used to track the length of a queue and to ensure that `head` and `tail` are never called on empty queues.

 ```haskell
 class measure qlen :: forall a. a -> Int